envoyproxy/learnenvoy/_articles/ssl.md

    certificate file to Envoy.
 We do this with the `--cacert` option.
  - To get curl to connect to our Envoy instead of asking the system to resolve example.com, we have to explicitly specify that we’re connecting to localhost.
 We do this with the `--connect-to` option.
+If your version of curl does not support this option, you can add an entry to your `/etc/hosts` file to redirect `example.com` to `127.0.0.1`.

 ```console
 $ docker-compose build